 Shelter for the Homeless of New York City

-We are able to shelter up to 150 men per night in our homeless shelter program, in addition to the 217 men and 50 women hosted in our residential recovery programs.
+We are able to shelter nearly 500 men and women who would otherwise be on the streets.
 When our programs are full, we network with other organizations that provide shelter for the homeless, with the goal of helping every person who comes to The Bowery Mission in need of assistance.

 Each year, generous donors bring hope to those in need by supporting our homeless shelter and residential recovery programs for men and for women.
 Your online gift or gift by mail, phone or fax to support these programs will help the men and women of New York City who need help the most - to find the path to hope, healing and a restored life.

 Emergency Shelter for men

 It gets dangerously cold and unsafe to sleep outside during winter nights in New York City.
 From November through February, and whenever the overnight temperature drops below 40 degrees Fahrenheit, we open our Chapel doors at 227 Bowery (directions) and provide emergency shelter for homeless men.
 We also provide emergency shelter for homeless women at our location at New York City Rescue Mission at 90 Lafayette (directions).